Kong/datakit/docs/datakit.md

 * `call`: an HTTP dispatch call
 * `jq`: execution of a JQ script
 * `template`: application of a raw string template
-* `response`: trigger a direct response, rather than forwarding a proxied response
+* `exit`: trigger an early exit that produces a direct response, rather than forwarding a proxied response

 ## Implicit nodes